TylerRockwell/employee_reviews_with_db/README.md

 * Add reviews to an employee's record
 * Algorithm determines whether employee reviews are positive or negative and assigns a performance score
 * Give raises individually or by department
-* Allows for custom criteria for raises
 * Full test suite for all above features
-* NEW - Save Employee and Department objects to file

 ### Included files